Wind Resource Assessment and Characterization

 AWAKEN

-Part of the A2e effort to improve the efficiency of wind power plants, the American WAKE experimeNt (AWAKEN) leverages the experience, instrumentation, and capabilities of multiple institutions to conduct the most comprehensive wind energy wake experiment to date.
-AWAKEN is designed to gather high-fidelity (highly detailed) observations of wind turbines and power plants operating in representative atmospheric conditions and then use these data to advance the understanding of wind power plant physics.
+Part of the A2e effort to improve the efficiency of wind power plants, the American WAKE experimeNt (AWAKEN) leveraged the experience, instrumentation, and capabilities of multiple institutions to conduct the most comprehensive wind energy wake experiment to date.
+AWAKEN was designed to gather high-fidelity (highly detailed) observations of wind turbines and power plants operating in representative atmospheric conditions and then use these data to advance the understanding of wind power plant physics.

 Wind Forecast Improvement Projects